trackBrows/Wingy/README.md

-## HappyDiary
+## Wingy

-HappyDiary is a lightweight diary app
+This is a Simple Http proxy util

-You can write diary in a concise and efficient way.

-Able to mark your mood in every diary

-Now record your life

-Share your mood and happy
+User can Setup Http proxy In a easy way

+Support Https

+Support Delay test

 ### Support or Contact

-Having trouble with HappyDiary?
+Having trouble with Wingy?

 Contact us  ding586906li8832@163.com